NadhiraBaadi/reverse_engineering_lab/levels/level01_gate_of_fundamentals/tomes.md

 ### Operators & Control Structures

+Operators :

 * **Arithmetic:** `+ - * / %`
 * **Comparison:** `== != < > <= >=`
 * **Logical:** `&& || !`
 * **Biwise:** `& | ~`

+Control Structures :
+- there is multiple types of control types :
+   - if ... else
+   - whlie
+   - do ... while
+   - for
+ all these instructions change the flow of the program by executing some instuctions of the program and skiping others .

 ```c
 if (x > 0) {